pvdam3/FoEC2/README.md

 ./foec_setup.sh -g [infolder]
 ```

-FoEC2 can also be run with an existing list of effectors.
-To do this, FASTA files representing these effectors will need to be placed into a separate directory `effectors`.
+FoEC2 can also be run with existing curated effectors.
+To do this, a FASTA file containing these sequences (`effectors`) can be provided to the effector flag.
 The pipeline will then skip the putative effector prediction steps.
 Usage:
 ```bash
 ./foec_setup.sh -g [infolder] -e [effectors]
 ```